sileht/blog/9-openstack-autoscaling-with-heat-ceilometer-gnocchi.rst

 write again to Swift and this will create a storm of samples that grows indefinitely.
 The filter permits to break this infinite loop.

-Also for alarming, devstack set the Gnocchi API endpoint:
+Also for alarming, devstack sets the Gnocchi API endpoint:

 .. code-block:: ini